shoelace-style/webawesome/docs/docs/natives/index.md

 If all you need is styles, you don’t need to use new `<wa-*>` elements!
 We also provide styles that make native HTML elements look good so you can continue using what you know and gradually adopt Web Awesome as you see fit.

-To use all Web Awesome Essentials, include the following stylesheet in your project:
+To use all Web Awesome Natives, include the following stylesheet in your project:

 ```html
 <link rel="stylesheet" href="{% cdnUrl 'styles/themes/applied.css' %}" />